dual-wield-ray/PyDrumScore/README.md

 - A list of **measures** that represent the music being played.

 The user's sole responsability is to modify these objects inside a python file.
 They are free to use all the power of Python to do so.
-See here an example for a classic drum beat.
+See here a complete example for a classic drum beat.

 ```python
    """ basic_beat.py """